 For Doom the Bell Tolls: The anime provides a chilling example in the score.
 It might as well be the punctuation mark on the end of hope.
 The first episode also pointedly has the church bell ringing when the front gate opens, not long before the Colossal Titan appears.
 At least the second time around, the bells signal for civilians to evacuate and they successfully do though the connotations are still the same.

-A particular subtle and brilliant example occurs in Chapter 15.
+A particularly subtle and brilliant example occurs in Chapter 15.
 The recruits gather around Eren to ask him about the Titans, including the legendary Colossal Titan and the Armored Titan.
 As he is describing each, the panels focus on first Bertolt and then Reiner, as he describes their Titan forms.
 This is much more subtle in the anime; the camera barely catches Bertolt in the bottom of the screen during part of the description of the Colossal Titan, returns to Eren, then shifts to a shot of Reiner from behind during the description of the Armored Titan.

 Another subtle one that's likely to go over many heads early on: during training Eren falters during 3DMG training and injures his head badly enough to need bandaging.
 He recovers in one night (extremely fast) and can be seen with small amounts of steam leaving his head, though it's easily mistaken for a visual indication of his embarrassment and frustration at failing at something so basic.